top of page

 Big Brev, as he's known on Insta, was posting videos of himself singing pop songs while submerged up to his neck in a chest freezer.
 I'd never seen anything like it, so I asked him for a phone call.

-Brevik told me he heard something on an Andrew Huberman, PhD podcast about trauma and memory, so he thought he'd start doing ice baths after his opera rehearsals to see if that would improve his memorization.
+He told me he heard something on an Andrew Huberman, PhD podcast about trauma and memory.
+According to Huberman, memory improves when the experience is coupled to strong emotions.
+Moreover, Huberman cited studies that showed the adrenaline (epinephrine) release associated with an ice bath enhances memory.
+So Brevik thought he'd start doing ice baths after his opera rehearsals to see if that would improve his memorization.

 He said: